Umuzi-org/ACN-syllabus/content/projects/semitone-challenge/basic-algorithm/_index.md

 let buddy = new JamBuddy()
 let notes = buddy.selectNotes()
-console.log(notes) # this will print an array of two notes correct = buddy.checkAnswer(1)
-console.log(correct) # this will print True if the `1` was the correct answer
+console.log(notes) # this will print an array of two notes console.log(currentSelectedNotes) # this will print the same array of two notes console.log(notes === currentSelectedNotes) # should print true notes and currentSelectedNotes should be the same correct = buddy.checkAnswer(1) console.log(correct) # this will print True if the `1` was the correct answer
 ```